Travel to Athens

 The Athens International Airport is serviced by all major airlines, offering direct non-stop flights from/to most of the major European cities, New York, Philadelphia, Montreal/Toronto, North Africa, Gulf States, South Africa, and easy connections to the rest of the world.
 ATH is also serviced by low-cost and/or charter airlines that offer attractive packages.

 Upon arrival to the El.
-Venizelos International Airport, one may reach the city center by bus, taxi, and subway (“metro”).
+Venizelos International Airport, one may reach the Divani Caravel Hotel by taxi, subway (“metro”), bus or private car.

 The airport is connected to the city center via Metro Line 3 (Blue line) Aghia Marina – Douk.
 Plakentias – Aghia Marina.
 Athens metro is convenient, clean and safe.
 The trip to the city center takes about 40 minutes and costs 10 EUR (one way).